grafana/grafana/docs/sources/image-rendering/monitoring.md

 +++
-title = "Monitoring"
-description = "Image rendering monitoring" keywords = ["grafana", "image", "rendering", "plugin", "monitoring"] weight = 300
+title = "Monitoring the image renderer" description = "Image rendering monitoring" keywords = ["grafana", "image", "rendering", "plugin", "monitoring"] weight = 200
 +++

-# Monitor image rendering
+# Monitoring the image renderer

 Rendering images can require a lot of memory, mainly because Grafana creates browser instances in the background for the actual rendering.
-Monitoring your service can help to allocate the right amount of resources to your rendering service and set the right configuration.
+Monitoring your service can help to allocate the right amount of resources to your rendering service and set the right [rendering mode]({{< relref "./#rendering-mode" >}}).

 ## Enable Prometheus metrics endpoint

 The service can be configured to expose a Prometheus metrics endpoint.
-There's [dashboard](https://grafana.com/grafana/dashboards/12203) published that explains the details of how to configure and monitor the rendering service using Prometheus as a data source.
+There is a [dashboard](https://grafana.com/grafana/dashboards/12203) published that explains the details of how to configure and monitor the rendering service using Prometheus as a data source.

 **Metrics endpoint output example:**